 My name is Joe.
-I run a small revenue-backed high performance storage, cluster, and accelerated computing company named Scalable Informatics.
-We do all sorts of neat things like build really fast clusters, very fast and reliable storage systems, acceleration systems and software, tune code, parallelize applications, but you can follow the link if you would like more info.
+I used to run a small revenue-backed high performance storage, cluster, and accelerated computing company named Scalable Informatics.
+We did all sorts of neat things like build really fast clusters, very fast and reliable storage systems, acceleration systems and software, tune code, parallelize applications, but you can follow the link if you would like more info.
 This blog isn’t about the company.

 I do what I can to maintain a positive outlook and a sense of humor.
 It is important not to take yourself or your market so seriously, or at least not all the time.

 Please note that if you read the rest of this, that my sense of humor is either good, or badly flawed.
 I know I need to keep my day job.